organicmaps/organicmaps/api/android/README.md

 MapsWithMe Android API (hereinafter referred to as *"API Library"* or just *"library"*) provides interface for client application to perform next tasks:

-* Show one or set of the points on offline map of [MapsWithMe Application][linkMwm]
+* Show one or more points on offline map of [MapsWithMe Application][linkMwm]
-* Send arbitrary [PendingIntent][linkPIntent] with point data when user asks for more information by pressing "More Info" button in MapsWithMe Application
+* Come back to the client application after selecting specific point on the map, by sending [PendingIntent][linkPIntent] with point data when user asks for more information by pressing "More Info" button in MapsWithMe Application

 Thus, you can provide two way communication between your appication and MapsWithMe, using MapsWithMe to show points of interest (POI) and providing more information in your app.